-IODevice is really the pid of the process that handles the file.
-This process is linked to the process that originally opened the file.
-If any process to which the IoDevice is linked terminates, the file is closed and the process itself is terminated.
+IoDevice is really the pid of the process that handles the file.
+This process monitors the process that originally opened the file (the owner process).
+If the owner process terminates, the file is closed and the process itself terminates too.
 An IoDevice returned from this call can be used as an argument to the I/O functions (see io(3)).

-In previous versions of file, modes were specified as one of the atoms read, write, or read\write instead of a list.
+In previous versions of file, modes were specified as one of the atoms read, write, or read_write instead of a list.
 This is still allowed for reasons of backwards compatibility, but is not to be used for new code.
-Also note that read\write is not allowed in a mode list.
+Also note that read write is not allowed in a mode list.